feathersjs-ecosystem/feathers-vuex/README.md

 const defaultOptions = {
   idField: 'id', // The field in each record that will contain the id
   autoRemove: false, // automatically remove records missing from responses (only use with feathers-rest)
-  nameStyle: 'short' // Determines the source of the module name. 'short' or 'path' }
+  nameStyle: 'short', // Determines the source of the module name. 'short' or 'path'
+  enableEvents: true // Set to false to explicitly disable socket event handlers.
+}
 ```